 Environmental earth remediation works include environmental site investigations and often the stockpiling and aeration of soil.
 Preliminary and detailed site investigations are the foundation of all environmental investigations.
-A preliminary site investigation (PSI) typically includes a detailed review of a site’s history including historic information such as aerial photographs and records, a detailed site walkover and on occasion collection of samples through intrusive works and excavations.
+A preliminary site investigation (PSI) typically includes a detailed review of a sites history including historic information such as aerial photographs and records, a detailed site walkover and on occasion collection of samples through intrusive works and excavations.
 The purpose of a PSI is to identify known or potential areas of contamination for further study.
 Examples can include leaking fuel tanks, heavy metal impacts and solvents.

 A detailed site investigation (DSI) follows on from a PSI where areas of interest and potential contamination issues identified during the PSI are targeted for sample collection.
 Depending on the contamination issues identified in the PSI sample types can include soil samples, groundwater or surface water samples and vapour samples.
 One of the most common methods of collecting soil samples is using an excavator to dig to depth.
-This activity is called 'Test Pitting' and is completed by a team comprising an experienced excavator operator and an environmental scientist.
+This activity is called 'Test Pitting' and is completed by our team comprising an experienced excavator operator and an environmental scientist.

-Test pitting is a common activity in environmental investigations for the collection of soil samples for logging and laboratory analysis.
+Test Pitting is a common activity in environmental investigations for the collection of soil samples for logging and laboratory analysis.
 Most test pitting will be completed to a depth of between 2 to 6m below ground level with the type and size of excavator selected based on the required depth.

 Our team ensure that a dial before you dig (DBYD) search is completed and the excavation area scanned by a qualified service locator to identify any subsurface services such as electricity lines, fibre optics and gas mains.

 Earthmoving in environmental investigations is not limited to test pitting.
 Remediation includes the clean-up of impacted soils and groundwater and earthmoving is an essential requirement of successful remediation activities.